 111. Provisions as to branch register

-(1) A branch register shall be deemed to be part of the company’s register of members (in this section called “the principal register”).
+(1) A branch register shall be deemed to be part of the company’s register of members (in this section called the principal register).

 (2) It shall be kept and may be closed in the same manner in which the principal register is by this Act required to be kept, or permitted to be closed, except that the advertisement before closing the register shall be inserted in some newspaper circulating in the district wherein the branch register is kept.